 5. Self-care safety

 Another important area of safety is keeping yourself safe.
 Always wear the proper protective equipment when working on the farm which includes gloves, safety glasses, hearing protection, masks/respirators and non-slip footwear.
 Avoid wearing baggy or loose clothing around machinery.
 Take numerous breaks during the day to stay alert.
 Get proper sleep during harvest season because fatigue can often lead to shortcuts and errors that can lead to accidents or injuries.
-Avoid consuming any kind of drugs or alcohol when operating equipment.
+Avoid Avoid consuming any kind of drugs and alcohol when operating equipment.
 Eat nutritious meals, snacks and stay hydrated to help you stay alert and productive.

 Farming has a long history in Indiana and these steps can help make it another safe and successful harvest.
 Indiana Farm Bureau Insurance has more than an 85-year tradition of protecting Indiana farmers and will continue to in the future.